shakes76/PatternAnalysis-2023/recognition/DanielPfisterSiameseNetwork/README.md

 ![PlotPrediciton](https://github.com/UQpfister/PatternAnalysis-2023/blob/topic-recognition/recognition/DanielPfisterSiameseNetwork/Images/PlotPrediciton.PNG)

 As a result, the project doesn't reach the goal of 0.8 accuracy.
+I tried different learning rates and convolutional networks, such as the resnet18 however, it was impossible to achieve more than 0.6 accuracy.

 ## Using the code

 To use the code, you have to change the different folder paths of the dataset.
 Moreover, the model weight's saving and loading path must also be modified.
 The project consists of four different Python files where the model is trained with the train.py.
 The Python files predict.py allow us to test the model.
-The Python files dataset.py and modules.py contain the function required in the train.py and predict.py files.
+The Python files dataset.py and modules.py contain functions which are required in the train.py and predict.py files.

 ## References
-[1] G. Koch, R. Zemel, and R. Salakhutdinov, Siamese neural networks for one-shot image recognition, Jul 2015

-[2]Image similarity estimation using a Siamese Network with a contrastive loss (https://keras.io/examples/vision/siamese_contrastive/)
+[1] G. Koch, R. Zemel, and R. Salakhutdinov, Siamese neural networks for one-shot image recognition, Jul 2015 [2] K. Simonyan and A. Zisserman, Very Deep Convolutional Networks for Large-Scale Image Recognition, Apr 2015 [3] Image similarity estimation using a Siamese Network with a contrastive loss (https://keras.io/examples/vision/siamese_contrastive/)